zhanzhenzhen/eslint-plugin-no-empty-statement/README.md

 }
 ```

-In the first example, the developer wants the `if` body to be executed only if `falseCondition` is met, but because he mistakenly typed a semicolon next to the parenthesis, the `{ ... }` block isn't treated as `if` body, so it always gets executed.
+In the first example, the developer wants the `if` body to be executed only if `falseCondition` is met, but because he mistakenly typed a semicolon next to the parenthesis, the `{ ... }` block doesn't belong to `if`, so it always gets executed.

-In the second example, the developer wants `doSomethingInLoop()` to be executed 3 times, but because he mistakenly typed a semicolon next to the parenthesis, the `{ ... }` block isn't treated as `for` body, so it gets executed only once.
+In the second example, the developer wants `doSomethingInLoop()` to be executed 3 times, but because he mistakenly typed a semicolon next to the parenthesis, the `{ ... }` block doesn't belong to `for`, so it gets executed only once.

 If the `if` or `for` body is simply a semicolon, this semicolon is an "empty statement".
 Note that this is not "empty block", which is `{}`.